vocdoni/docs/docs/architecture/protocol/franchise-proof.md

-## Zk-Rollups (proposal) for scalability, anti-coersion and deterministic execution
+## Zk-Rollups (proposal) for anti-coercion, scalable and deterministic execution

-The approach mentioned above presents an attack veector that could allow for automated vote buying mechanisms, specially on high stake elections.
+The approach mentioned above presents an attack vector that could allow for automated vote buying mechanisms, specially on high stake elections.

 Before the election ends, a user could exhibit his/her vote to a third party in exchange of a bounty.
 A buyer would need users to prove that their vote is associated with a given nullifier on the Vochain.
 This would require generating another valid ZK-Proof but for a different vote option, having the same nullifier.